-- 1. Generate needs-based, solution-oriented knowledge and innovation, including for left-behind populations - Encourage the utilisation and scaling-up of new solution-oriented knowledge and technologies, including for left-behind populations, by development practitioners and policy makers - 3.
-Enhance capacities in Switzerland and partner countries to foster joint research and practitioner cooperation5
+- 1. Generate needs-based, solution-oriented knowledge and innovation, including for left-behind populations - Encourage the utilisation and scaling-up of new solution-oriented knowledge and technologies, including for left-behind populations, by development practitioners and policy makers - Enhance capacities in Switzerland and partner countries to foster joint research and practitioner cooperation5

 Theory of change: If scientific evidence-based and practice-oriented knowledge and innovation are developed through partnerships between Swiss and researchers from low and lower-middle income countries as well as development practitioners, and if they can be replicated and scaled, and if they will be available to and used by development practitioners and policy makers, then international cooperation will have more impact, because better knowledge, solutions and approaches for the international cooperation will be available.
+This area of work contributes to all the sub-objectives of the IC strategy and mainly to SDG 17.